ash-shar/thoughtful-agents/README.md

 # Proactive Agents with Inner Thoughts 💭

-A framework for modeling agent thoughts and conversations, enabling more natural and human-like interactions between AI agents and humans.
+A framework for modeling agent thoughts and conversations, enabling more natural and human-like interactions between multiple AI agents and humans.

 ## Overview